stefvtls/P-Trainer/README.md

 • CSS

-• JavaScript
+• TypeScript

-• Angular, Angular Router, Context API
+• Angular, Angular Router

 ## Contributors

+Stefania van 't Laar-Sapór @stefvtls

 Sahil Mankani @sahilofficial97

+## License
+This project is licensed under the MIT License.

+## Acknowledgments
+Special thanks to the Noroff for providing the opportunity to develop this project.

-## Further help
+## Note

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+This is a student project and it should not be used as a production-ready software.